 You want to also differentiate your tone.
 If you are asking students to put away their notebooks and get into their groups, be sure to use a declarative, matter-of-fact tone.
 If you are asking a question about a character in a short story, or about contributions made by the Roman Empire, use an inviting, conversational tone.

 This golden nugget was given to me by a 20-year veteran my first year.
-She told me that I should just wait.
-And wait, and then wait some more until all students were quiet.
+She told me that I should just wait and then wait some more until all students were quiet.

 So I tried it; I fought the temptation to talk.
 Sometimes I'd wait much longer than I thought I could hold out for.
 Slowly but surely, the students would cue each other: "sshh, she's trying to tell us something," "come on, stop talking," and "hey guys, be quiet."
 (They did all the work for me!)